vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 Sec.
 28 Śātātupa:

-. . pp. 294–296 A sūtra work of Śātātapa on dharma dealing with prayaścitta, śrāddha and ācāra must have existed - verses of Śātātapa quoted in Mitakṣarī and other later works - this is probably different from smṛti work - several verse compilations ascribed to śātātapa - Viddha Satatapa and Bṛhat Sātātapa.
+. . pp. 294–296 A sūtra work of Śātātapa on dharma dealing with prayaścitta, śrāddha and ācāra must have existed - verses of Śātātapa quoted in Mitakṣarī and other later works - this is probably different from smṛti work - several verse compilations ascribed to śātātapa - Viddha Satatapa and Bṛhat Śatātapa.

 Sec.
 29 Sumantu :